Today’s blog post has tips on improving your Fiverr description, profile description, Gigs, and more.

 These are quick, simple ways to make your Fiverr profile stand out from the crowd.
 Following this advice should help you make more money on Fiverr’s marketplace.

 All you need to get started is a Fiverr account and an idea (or multiple ideas) for a Gig.
-Best of all, you can apply this knowledge in less than 60 minutes!

-Crafting the PERFECT Fiverr Profile and Gig Descriptions
+Crafting the PERFECT Fiverr Description

-Often times, people are afraid to expose who they are.
+People are afraid to expose who they are.
 We’re careful about who we share this information about.
 When you’re selling online, especially on a global marketplace, exposing who you are is a necessity to land sales with good great clients.